 Chevron protects people and the environment in every phase of our business, from facility and equipment design to ongoing training.

 In 2014, the Royal Government of Thailand recognized Chevron Thailand when the Platong, Funan and Pailin offshore facilities received the Prime Minister’s Industry Awards for Best in Safety Management.
-In addition, the Department of Mineral Fuels awarded our Pailin Asset Team its Safety, Health and Environment Award 2015, acknowledging the team’s outstanding performance in operational excellence.
+In addition, the Department of Mineral Fuels honored our Pailin and Funan Asset Team with its Safety, Health and Environment Award in 2015 and 2016, acknowledging the team’s outstanding performance in operational excellence.

 We began working with the Program for Appropriate Technology in Health (PATH) in 2009 to increase HIV/AIDS awareness among Chevron employees.
 We introduced the PATH Parents Network to help improve parents’ understanding of HIV/AIDS and to enhance how they talk about the disease with their children.

-From 2005 to 2009, Chevron partnered with the Department of Mineral Fuels and the Petroleum Companies Foundation to support a reforestation project that commemorates Thailand’s King Bhumibol Adulyadej’s ascension to the throne.
-Chevron contributed approximately $1.96 million to plant and maintain 3 million saplings, enough to cover 6,010 acres (24 sq km) in Phetchabun Province.
-We also worked with the Mangrove Forest Rehabilitation Project to celebrate the king’s 84th birthday in 2011.
+From 2005 to 2009, Chevron partnered with the Department of Mineral Fuels and the Petroleum Companies Foundation to support a reforestation project that commemorates Thailand’s late King Bhumibol Adulyadej’s ascension to the throne.
+Chevron contributed approximately $1.96 million to plant and maintain 3 million saplings, enough to cover 6,010 acres (24 sq km) in Phetchabun province.
+In 2011, we also worked with the Mangrove Forest Rehabilitation Project to expand the conservation and rehabilitation of mangrove forests.

 In 2013, Chevron launched an environmental awareness campaign called A Journey Inspired by the King.
-With our partners—the Institute of Sufficiency Economy, the Agri-Nature Foundation and local communities—we aim to communicate the King’s Philosophy on sustainable watershed conservation and natural disaster prevention.
-More than 2,200 volunteers have helped build and check dams, dig irrigation ponds and canals, and plant trees in the Pa Sak Watershed.
-In 2014 and 2015, the project expanded to larger areas in this watershed.
+With our partners – the Institute of Sufficiency Economy, the Agri-Nature Foundation and local communities – we aim to communicate the King’s Philosophy on sustainable watershed conservation and natural disaster prevention.
+Thousands of volunteers have helped build and check dams, dig irrigation ponds and canals, and plant trees in the Pa Sak Watershed each year.
+In 2015 and 2016, the project expanded to larger areas in this watershed.